Being Active in Fixed Income

 % of Fixed-Income Active Mutual Funds and Active ETFs Outperforming the Median Returns of Their Passive Peers (Net of Fees): Fixed-Income Subsectors (as of 12/31/18)

-Data Source: Morningstar, 1/19.
+Data Source: Morningstar and Hartford Funds, 1/19.
 Past performance is not indicative of future results.
 Performance above is based on institutional share class performance and ETF performance using Morningstar categories.
 Methodology: We calculated the median return for all passive funds and passive ETFs, then calculated the percentage of active funds and active ETFs that outperformed the passive median return.
 Ten-year data is not available for a passive bank loan strategy.

 After each successive holiday season, the numbers on the scale go up much quicker than you once remembered.
 A nutritionist can help you adjust your diet to compensate for extra calories and plan your workouts before you pack on the pounds.